-It took Angelou fifteen years to write the final volume of her autobiography, A Song Flung up to Heaven (2002).
+It took Angelou 15 years to write the final volume of her autobiography, A Song Flung up to Heaven (2002).
 The book covers four years, from the time Angelou returned from Ghana in 1964 through the moment when she sat down at her mother's table and began to write I Know Why the Caged Bird Sings in 1968.
 Angelou hesitated so long to start the book and took so long to finish it, she told Knight Ridder/Tribune News Service interviewer Sherryl Connelly, because so many painful things happened to her, and to the entire African-American community, in those four years.
 "I didn't know how to write it," she said.
 "I didn't see how the assassination of Malcolm [X], the Watts riot, the breakup of a love affair, then [the assassination of Dr.] Martin [Luther] King [Jr.], how I could get all that loose with something uplifting in it."
 A Song Flung up to Heaven deals forthrightly with these events, and "the poignant beauty of Angelou's writing enhances rather than masks the candor with which she addresses the racial crisis through which America was passing," Wayne A. Holst wrote in Christian Century.

-Angelou is also a prolific and widely-read poet, though her poetry has often been lauded more for its content—praising black beauty, the strength of women, and the human spirit; criticizing the Vietnam War; demanding social justice for all—than for its poetic virtue.
+Angelou was also a prolific and widely-read poet, and her poetry has often been lauded more for its depictions of black beauty, the strength of women, and the human spirit; criticizing the Vietnam War; demanding social justice for all—than for its poetic virtue.
 Yet Just Give Me a Cool Drink of Water 'fore I Diiie, which was published in 1971, was nominated for a Pulitzer Prize in 1972.
-This volume contains thirty-eight poems, some of which were published in The Poetry of Maya Angelou (1969).
+This volume contains 38 poems, some of which were published in The Poetry of Maya Angelou (1969).
 According to Carol Neubauer in Southern Women Writers, "the first twenty poems describe the whole gamut of love, from the first moment of passionate discovery to the first suspicion of painful loss."
 In other poems, "Angelou turns her attention to the lives of black people in America from the time of slavery to the rebellious 1960s.
 Her themes deal broadly with the painful anguish suffered by blacks forced into submission, with guilt over accepting too much, and with protest and basic survival."

 As Angelou wrote her autobiographies and poems, she continued her career in film and television.
 She was the first black woman to have a screenplay (Georgia, Georgia) produced in 1972.
 She was honored with a nomination for an Emmy award for her performance in Roots in 1977.
 In 1979, Angelou helped adapt her book, I Know Why the Caged Bird Sings, for a television movie of the same name.
 Angelou wrote the poetry for the 1993 film Poetic Justice and played the role of Aunt June.
 She also played Lelia Mae in the 1993 television film There Are No Children Here and appeared as Anna in the feature film How to Make an American Quilt in 1995.